Romano-Garmez/kindlevncviewer/README.md

 ## Running

 You need to copy the contents of this repo to your eReader.
+If you're running KUAL (recommended), copy the entire kindlevnc folder into your /mnt/us/extensions folder.
 Then, from a launcher app or shell, call:

 ```
 ./luajit vncviewer.lua 192.168.1.1:5900